Who we are

 12.6 Under current legislation in England and Wales, samples can be taken under the Animal Health Act 1981 as amended for the control of specified diseases, but this legislation arguably provides insufficient powers for general and pre-emptive surveillance testing.
 Scottish legislation does allow the use of samples for more than one purpose.
 There are additional provisions set out in European legislation with regard the taking of samples.

 12.7 The legal obstacles to the re-use of samples for general disease surveillance can be overcome with the specific consent of the client.
 This could be set out in a suitably worded consent form, making the client aware of the re-use of the samples from their animal.

-12.9 Generally, a veterinary surgeon should seek client consent before taking images of animals, especially where it would be possible to recognise the animal.
+12.10 Generally, a veterinary surgeon should seek client consent before taking images of animals, especially where it would be possible to recognise the animal and therefore possibly the client.
 Clients should also be informed about the ways in which the images will be used.
 Where possible, further consent should be obtained if the images are used in a way that is not covered by the original consent (for example, if images of an animal are taken for use in a casebook, they should not subsequently be used on a practice website without further consent from the client).

 12.11 Diagnostic veterinary pathology is covered by the definition of veterinary surgery and is legally undertaken only by veterinary qualified pathologists.
 The generation of objective numerical clinical pathology data (for example, blood biochemistry and haematology) is acceptable only if it excludes diagnostic interpretation.
 Surgical and post-mortem pathology is inherently diagnostic and is fully within the legal definition of veterinary surgery.